-In survey after survey of those diagnosed with attention deficit disorder (ADHD or ADD), the top productivity issue is always procrastination.
+In survey after survey of those diagnosed with attention deficit hyperactivity disorder (ADHD), the top productivity issue is always procrastination.
 Our to-do lists are filled with tasks we intended to have banged out by now.
 Yet there they sit, taunting us, reminding us of their undone-ness — and draining our mental energy.

 As an ADHD and productivity coach, author, and almost-reformed chronic procrastinator, I’m a bit of a nut on the topic of procrastination.
 I’ve studied it from every angle — the psychological, emotional, practical, even physiological.
 It’s important to acknowledge that everyone procrastinates.
 But thanks to our ADHD brain wiring, we are the World Champions, the Special Forces, of procrastination.

 If you delay one task because you have calculated that another task is of greater priority or utility, that’s not procrastination.
 But avoiding your difficult top priority and “escaping” into an easier, low-priority activity — like repeatedly checking/deleting emails — is not in your best interest.
 Procrastination may feel good in the moment (“It sure is nice not doing the laundry right now”), but it never feels good when it’s time to pay the bill.
 Here are three insights into understanding ADHD procrastination — each paired with an Action Step to move you toward overcoming it.